j-u-p-iter/regexp-parser/FUNCTION_DECLARATION.md

 ```

 In the `FunctionDeclaration` method we skip the `function` keyword since we don't need it into the result AST tree and return the `Function` helper, which corresponds to the `Function` production rule.
+The function node itself consists of a name, params and body.
+This is why the `Function` production rule parses `Identifier` which will be serving as a name, `FunctionParamsList` which will serve as a params and the `BlockStatement` which corresponds to the function body.

+To parse the params the separate helper was created which is called `FunctionParamsList`.
+We extracted this piece of code into separate helper not to reuse it in the future, but just to make code look better and more readable.
+Parsing the params we first of all skip the `LEFT_PAREN` and after that check the lookahead - if the next token is `RIGHT_PAREN`.
+If it is it means that params of the function is an empty list.
+If it's not we parse one param after another using the `do {} while()` block.
+Next we skip the closing `RIGHT_PAREN` token and return params list.